Demosaicing: Trade-offs

 Some methods may produce better results for natural scenes, and some for printed material, for instance.
 This reflects the inherent problem of estimating pixels that are not definitively known.
 Naturally, there is also the ubiquitous trade-off of speed versus quality of estimation.

 Use in computer image processing software

 When one has access to the raw image data from a digital camera, one can use computer software with a variety of different demosaicing algorithms instead of being limited to the one built into the camera.
-A few raw development programs, such as RawTherapee, give the user an option to choose which algorithm should be used.
+A few raw development programs, such as RawTherapee and darktable, give the user an option to choose which algorithm should be used.
 Most programs, however, are coded to use one particular method.
 The differences in rendering the finest detail (and grain texture) that come from the choice of demosaicing algorithm are among the main differences between various raw developers; often photographers will prefer a particular program for aesthetic reasons related to this effect.

 The color artifacts due to demosaicing provide important clues for identifying photo forgeries.